Production Assistants

 Bilingual Peruvian PAs ready for coast, Andes, and Amazon

-Here is how this works in practice.
-The Peruvian production-assistant ladder runs through a tight Lima training pipeline — PUCP and Universidad de the capital film programmes, Toulouse Lautrec audiovisual, IPP Lima and the workshop tracks at Tondero, Big Bang, Cinesphere, Inca Producciones and Audiovisual Project Perú.
+The Peruvian production-assistant ladder runs through a tight Lima training pipeline.
+It covers the PUCP and Universidad de Lima film programmes, Toulouse Lautrec audiovisual, IPP Lima, and the workshop tracks at Tondero, Big Bang, Cinesphere, Inca Producciones and Audiovisual Project Perú.
 Our PAs come from that ladder.

-Here is the short of it.
-They have crewed on Asu Mare 1 and 2, the today's Peruvian theatrical slate, the Netflix LATAM and Disney+ LATAM originals routing through Lima, the Discovery Channel, National Geographic and BBC natural-history units working Manú, Tambopata, Paracas and Pacaya-Samiria, and the commercial and edit shoots that move between the capital's Miraflores and Barranco districts, Cusco's centro histórico, the Sacred Valley and Arequipa's white sillar centre.
+Our PAs have crewed on Asu Mare 1 and 2 and much of today's Peruvian theatrical slate.
+They have worked the Netflix LATAM and Disney+ LATAM originals routing through Lima, plus the Discovery Channel, National Geographic and BBC natural-history units in Manú, Tambopata, Paracas and Pacaya-Samiria.
+They also cover the commercial and edit shoots that move between the capital's Miraflores and Barranco districts, Cusco's centro histórico, the Sacred Valley and Arequipa's white sillar centre.

-Here is the breakdown.
-Set PAs handle lock-ups, crowd control, talent escort, walkie distribution and the daily call-sheet flow; office PAs run production communications, filing, Trabajador Temporal visa paperwork through Migraciones and the SUNAFIL, SCTR and EsSalud records that lands on the line producer's desk; runners and drivers cover gear pickups, ATA Carnet movements at Jorge Chávez Global, airport transfers to Cusco and Iquitos, and the last-minute errands that the shooting schedule will not bear without help.
+Set PAs handle lock-ups, crowd control, talent escort, walkie distribution and the daily call-sheet flow.
+Office PAs run production communications, filing, Trabajador Temporal visa forms through Migraciones, and the SUNAFIL, SCTR and EsSalud records that land on the line producer's desk.
+Runners and drivers cover gear pickups, ATA Carnet moves at Jorge Chávez Global, airport transfers to Cusco and Iquitos, and the last-minute errands the shooting schedule cannot absorb on its own.

-Here is what that looks like on the ground.
-What makes the role work in Peru is genuine bilingualism backed by real regional ease.
-Our PAs operate in English with global directors and HODs while keeping every Peruvian vendor, city office, INC contact, SERNANP ranger, DGAC officer and SUNAFIL inspector moving in Spanish — and on Andean village days the Quechua and Aymara bridge support is the difference between a workable shoot and a closed door.
+The role works in Peru because our PAs are truly bilingual and at ease across the regions.
+They speak English with global directors and HODs while keeping each Peruvian vendor, city office, INC contact, SERNANP ranger, DGAC officer and SUNAFIL inspector moving in Spanish.
+On Andean village days, their Quechua and Aymara support is the difference between a workable shoot and a closed door.

-Here is how the picture comes together.
-They know Lima's gear houses and the studio capacity at the Tondero, Big Bang and Cinesphere bases, the Cusco regional production network and the Iquitos Amazon supply chain, and they handle the the capital traffic grid, the the city–Sacred Valley road corridor and the river-transport logistics out of Iquitos and Yurimaguas without losing the shooting day.
+They know Lima's gear houses and the studio capacity at the Tondero, Big Bang and Cinesphere bases, the Cusco regional production network, and the Iquitos Amazon supply chain.
+They also handle the capital traffic grid, the city–Sacred Valley road corridor, and the river-transport logistics out of Iquitos and Yurimaguas without losing the shooting day.

-Here is what we have to work with.
-We staff planned productions one to two weeks ahead and can usually fill last-minute positions within 24 to 48 hours, matching experience level to need — feature-credited PAs on key set positions and entry-level PUCP and IPP-track talent on general support.
-The flexible 12-to-14-hour day under Peru's non-union model with the 80% Peruvian workforce ratio keeps the production compliant on every day.
+We staff planned shoots one to two weeks ahead and can often fill last-minute roles within 24 to 48 hours.
+We match experience to need, with feature-credited PAs on key set roles and entry-level PUCP and IPP-track talent on general support.
+The flexible 12-to-14-hour day under Peru's non-union model, plus the 80% Peruvian workforce ratio, keeps the production compliant every day.

 ACT 03